Future Students: Admissions

-Master of urban planning (M.U.P.)
+Master of Urban Planning (M.U.P.)

-Visit master of urban planning (M.U.P.) admissions for specific program admission criteria and requirements.
+Visit Master of Urban Planning (M.U.P.) admissions for specific program admission criteria and requirements.

 Why study urban studies and planning at Wayne State in Detroit?

 Cities are centers of production, wealth-creation, innovation, and recreation.
 They also present problems such as poverty and persistent segregation as well as new challenges and priorities, such as sustainability, community development, climate change, and shrinkage.
-Wayne State's urban studies major enables students to explore these complexities of urban communities.
+Wayne State's urban studies major enables students to explore the complexities of urban communities.

-The Department of Urban Studies and Planning is distinguished by curriculum, research, and community engagement that constructively address the issues confronting declining cities and regions, taking full advantage of its location and place in the midst of Detroit's revival in Midtown.
+The Department of Urban Studies and Planning is distinguished by the curriculum, research, and community engagement that constructively address the issues confronting declining cities and regions, taking full advantage of its location and place in the midst of Detroit's revival in Midtown.